CNES/cars/docs/source/glossary.rst

     rectification
       `Image rectification`_ is a transformation process used to project images onto a common image plane.
-      In CARS, the epipipolar geometry rectification is used.
+      In CARS, the epipolar geometry rectification is used.

     ROI
       `Region of Interest`_ means a subpart of the `DSM` raster in CARS.